xyproto/orbiton/README.md

 * **Not be configurable, to help users stay focused** (with the exception of themes)
 * **Facilitate rapid edit-format-compile-run cycles**

-Please submit a PR if anything can be improved to help adhere to these principles.
+Please submit a PR if anything can be improved to help adhere to these.

 Orbiton might be a good fit for: